 If you withdraw after the automatic W deadline, you must be passing a course to receive a W. However, a W is not guaranteed—ultimately it will be up to your instructor to determine whether you receive a W or an F. If you receive an F, you can request a grade change based on your circumstances.

 The last day you can request a complete withdrawal from all courses is the final day of classes for the term.
+This DOES NOT include finals week.
+Please consult the IUB Official Academic Calendar for Complete Withdrawal (All Classes) Deadlines.

 Other important information to know about withdrawing from IU